aishwaryamishra/robustest_documentation_source/hubappium_new.rst

   - *testcaseTimeout* - this value (in secs) can be used to specify the maximum run time of a test case.
 This value will be used by the system only when Advanced Integration with RobusTest Appium Hub is done.

-4. Additional custom desired capabilities
+**4. Additional custom desired capabilities**

-a. **robustest:fallbackScreenshotMode** - this desired capability is specific to iOS test sessions.
+   - **robustest:fallbackScreenshotMode** - this desired capability is specific to iOS test sessions.
 To ensure a higher success rate of screenshtos, user can use the *robustest.fallbackScreenshotMode* desired capability.
 Valid values are i. idevicescreenshot ii. appium.
 If this desired capability is not used, fallback method will not be employed to take a screenshot in case the default screnenshot method does not work.